Czech president Milos Zeman taken to hospital, reports say

 He was admitted to hospital for eight days last month with his office saying he was suffering from dehydration and slight exhaustion.

-The president also began using a wheelchair earlier this year owing to pains in his legs.
+The president also began using a wheelchair earlier this year owing to pains in his legs and has previously suffered from diabetes.

 Mr Zeman was expected to give Mr Babiš the opportunity to form a government as the leader of the nation’s strongest party.